clawpack/adjoint/examples/README.md

     * An example with wall boundary conditions, and a time point of interest.
     * An example with wall boundary conditions, and a time range of interest.
     * An example with both wall and outflow boundary conditions, and a time range of interest.
-* 2-dimensional shallow water equations
-    * A tsunami propagation example.
-* 1-dimensional shallow water equations
-    * A tsunami propagation example in one dimension with wall boundary conditions.

 ### Folder Organization
 * **acoustics_1d_heterogeneous:** contains the code to run the 1-dimensional heterogeneous acoustics example.